About the Journal

 B. Quality of the scholarship presented in the manuscript

 We do not believe that the quality and the rigor of scholarship can be ensured by a high rate of manuscript rejection.
 We believe that the criteria of quality never fully pre-exist the work of scholarship itself – any good scholarship generates new criteria of what good scholarship is about and transforms a relevant community of practice.
-The creative job of the peer reviewer is to pick up new criteria of quality emerging in the manuscript's scholarship.
+The creative task of the peer reviewer is to identify new criteria of quality emerging in the manuscript's scholarship.
 We believe that the quality of scholarship will be ultimately established through "internally persuasive discourse" (Bakhtin, 1991), in which "truth becomes dialogically tested and forever testable" (Morson, 2004, p.
 319).

 III.
 Suggested structure of the external review